Survivor 2021: What time and channel is season 41 on?

 There will be 18 new contestants for the new season: Brad Reese, Danny McCray, David Voce, Deshawn Radden, Eric Abraham, Erika Casupanan, Evvie Jagoda, Genie Chen, Heather Aldret, Jairus Robinson, Liana Wallace, Naseer, Muttalif, Ricard Foye, Sara Wilson, Shantel Smith, Sydney Segal, Tiffany Seely and Xander Hastings.

-Season 41 of Survivor will start on 22 September on CBS at 8pm EST.
+The second episode of Survivor is on tonight (29 September) on CBS from 8pm EST.

 Join our new commenting forum